jbenton/reddit-to-youtube-playlist/README.md

 The script will log its actions to the console, including posts checked, videos found, and videos added to the playlist.

-## How to Base64 Encode Credentials
+## How to Base64 encode credentials

 For `CLIENT_SECRET_JSON` and `TOKEN_JSON`, you need to provide their content as base64 encoded strings.